serengil/tensorflow-101/README.md

 7- [Autoencoder and clustering](python/Autoencoder.ipynb) ( [Tutorial](https://sefiks.com/2018/03/21/autoencoder-neural-networks-for-unsupervised-learning/) )

 We can use neural networks to represent data.
 If you design a neural networks model symmetric about the centroid and you can restore a base data with an acceptable loss, then output of the centroid layer can represent the base data.
-Representations can contribute any field of deep learning such as face recognition or style transfer.
+Representations can contribute any field of deep learning such as face recognition, style transfer or just clustering.

 <p align="center"><img src="https://i0.wp.com/sefiks.com/wp-content/uploads/2018/03/autoencoder-and-autodecoder.png" width="70%" height="70%"></p>